edwinclement08/browserstack-local-csharp/README.md

 To run the example,
 - open the solution file `BrowserStackExample/BrowserStackExample.sln`
-- resolve the references (Will need to resolve the reference to BrowserStack.dll [built from the main project])
+- resolve the references (Will need to resolve the reference to BrowserStackBeta.dll [built from the main project])
-- change the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` string variables to your BrowserStack username and key mentioned [here](https://www.browserstack.com/accounts/settings)
+- change the `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` string variables to your BrowserStackBeta username and key mentioned [here](https://www.browserstack.com/accounts/settings)